The year is 1998: Ed Miller, K8EHA, St Joe's class of 1960, and Engineering Manager

 had been organizing hamfest

-activities as fund raisers for the Case Radio Club for several years.
+activities as fund raisers for the Case Amateur Radio Club W8EDUfor several years.

 Bob gets the idea of putting all these factors and people together and reserves several tables